TundrAI/tundrAI/README.md

 - RAG-based question answering with conversation memory
 - REST API for all operations with JWT authentication
 - Basic web chat interface with user management
-- Full Docker deployment with docker-compose
+- Full Docker deployment with docker-compose ✅ (development ready)
 - Structured logging and error handling
 - 100% test coverage with comprehensive reporting